A model theory of topology

-A \emph{homomorphism} between two closure posets (semilattices) is a poset- (semilattice-) homomorphism which is also a homomorphism with respect to $K$, as defined in Remark \ref{otoh}.
+A \emph{homomorphism} between two closure posets (semilattices) is an order-preserving map (a semilattice homomorphism) which is also a homomorphism with respect to $ \K $, as defined in Remark \ref{otoh}.
 Any homomorphism between two closure posets is a homomorphism between the associated specialization semilattices; however, the converse does not necessarily hold, as already seen in the special case of topological spaces.
 See Remark \ref{otoh}

-However, if we introduce a notion of ``continutiy'' between closure posets, a generalization of Proposition \ref{propcont} holds.
-If $\mathbf P$ and $\mathbf Q$ are closure posets (semilattices), we say that a function $\psi: P \to Q$ is \emph{continuous} if $\psi$ is a morphism of posets (semilattices) and moreover $\psi (K_P a) \leq K_Q \psi (a)$, for every $ a \in P$.
+If we introduce a notion of ``continuity'' between closure posets, a generalization of Proposition \ref{propcont} holds with the same proof.
+If $\mathbf P$ and $\mathbf Q$ are closure posets (semilattices), we say that a function $\psi: P \to Q$ is \emph{continuous} if $\psi$ is order-preserving (a semilattice homomorphism) and moreover $\psi ( \K _P a) \leq \K _Q \psi (a)$, for every $ a \in P$.
 Continuity between closure posets has been studied in \cite{Sla}, where the following proposition has been essentially proved. \end{definition}

-The proof of Proposition \ref{propcont} applies in this more general situation and shows the following corollary.

-\begin{corollary} \labbel{corr} A function $\psi$ between two closure posets (semilattices) is continuous if and only if $\psi$ is a homomorphism between the associated specialization posets (semilattices). \end{corollary}
+\begin{corollary} \labbel{corr} An order preserving function (semilattice homomorphism) $\psi$ between two closure posets (semilattices) is continuous if and only if $\psi$ is a homomorphism between the associated specialization posets (semilattices). \end{corollary}